valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 In this Tutorial, you will:

-* Create an application from a pre-supplied sample database
+* Create an interesting multi-table application from a pre-supplied sample database

 * Run it